Tongo Tongo ambush: Stop at Tongo Tongo

 At 10:30 am (local time), 4 October, the convoy stopped at the village of Tongo Tongo so that partner Nigeriens could eat breakfast and get water.
 During this, team members met with local leaders and 27 men of the village.
-The US and Nigerian team leaders objected to the task because they were not heavily armed or equipped for intense combat should they encounter Chefou's ISIS fighters alone.
-But the team leaders' concerns were overruled by a higher command.
+The US and Nigerien team leaders objected to the task because they were not heavily armed or equipped for intense combat should they encounter Chefou's ISIS fighters alone, but the team leaders' concerns were overruled by a higher command.
 The US soldiers were divided in two groups: one that would stay back and guard the vehicles and another that would attend the meeting.
 However, the meeting would drag on with the local leaders delaying the soldiers' departure by stalling and keeping them waiting.
 The group guarding the vehicles began to suspect that something was wrong when they witnessed two motorcycles race out of the village.
 The team believed the local leader was complicit in an impending attack.
 After completion of the meeting, the soldiers walked back to the rest of the unit and their unarmored pickup trucks.
 The meeting lasted 30 minutes longer than the team leader expected.